 “Most of us go to our grave with our music still inside us.”

 I have seen many clients get to the end of their lives with much of the music still buried within them.
-Their time was spent focused on saving money to build wealth for financial security.
+Their time was spent focused on saving money to build wealth for financial independence.
 Or they felt that money should not be used unless necessary.
-Financial security is very important, but so is finding a balance to pursue your interests along the way.
+Financial independence is very important, but so is finding a balance to pursue your interests along the way.

 If you don’t have a list of your own, maybe you’ll get inspired by mine.
 I started this list in my early 20s and have tweaked it over the years.
 Here are some of my goals: